maierav/sensation/intro.md

 ---

 ## MYSTERIES

+What motivates the study of perception?
+You likely have your own reasons, but there is a reason that there are more people interested in this topic, than say, the zoology of Arabic beetles.
+And one common denominator that is frequently voiced among scholars of perception is that thinking about perception deeply leads to profound mystery.
+And much of this mystery lies in the fact that perception seems to be very different from most other things we can study.
+How so?
+Let's do some quick thought experiments that illustrate the strangeness, or uniqueness, of perception in order to share this sense of puzzlement that lies at the heart of the science of perception.

+It is important that you do not just read quickly what comes next, but think along and ask yourself how you would answer or resolve these puzzles.
+In doing so, if you find yourself puzzled, that is a good thing.
+There are no clears answers, and hopefully this will get you excited about learning more.

 Imagine what it would look like inside a giant room that is uniformly filled with very thick (dense) fog and uniformly illuminated with ambient red light.
 All we can see all around us is red fog (Figure 1).